ubports/ubuntu-touch-for-oneplus-one/README.md

 ###Work In Progres
-This is not a yet a working project
+This is not yet a working project

 # Before Starting